 Door glass temperatures can reach from 75°C to 99°C, and the rear of the oven can get even hotter (up to 168°C in one case we've seen), so be cautious and leave clearance around the oven for air circulation.
 Be careful of touching the oven during or after use and don't leave anything on or near the oven that could be damaged by high heat.
 On a positive note, the handles and controls all remain cool enough to touch safely.

-Benchtop ovens start at $39 and go up to $400.
+Toaster ovens and glass convection ovens start at $39 and go to $500 or more.